-Hello there!
+Hello, my creative friends!
 Today I’ll show you how I took my sad terracotta pots and updated them with paint.
 Painting terracotta pots are so easy and I don’t know about you, but I feel the need to update things regularly at my home.
 But before I consider buying new, I always ask myself if it can be painted.
 Sure enough, clay pots are perfect for chalky type paints.
-All you need is a chalky based paint and a brush.
+Say bye to those orange pots forever!

 Before Painting Terracotta Pots